The Greensand Marathon

 Trionium Greensand Marathon named Best New Event at the Runner's World Personal Best Awards 2010

-Including a lot of climbing (total of 5200 feet of ascent and descent: a vertical mile) and stunning views
+Including a lot of climbing (4050 feet of ascent and descent) and stunning views

 Route will be marked: marshals will be present: feed/fluid stations will be provided.